Food Prices: Ghanaian Man Accuses Mahama of Reducing Farming Profits, Saying, “It’s Not Going Well”

 Source: UGC

-The farmers say this drop has significantly affected their income, making it difficult for them to sustain their livelihoods.
+The farmer says this drop has significantly affected their income, making it difficult for them to sustain their livelihoods.

-Farmers recalled that during the administration of former President Nana Akufo-Addo, a bag of cassava could sell for between GHS700 and GHS800.
+He recalled that during the administration of former President Nana Akufo-Addo, a big bag of cassava could sell for between GH¢700 and GH¢800.

-The contrast, they say, has left many struggling to cover production costs and support their families.
+The contrast, he argues, has left many struggling to cover production costs and support their families.

 Read also